friedger/info_tokens/docs/threefold_app.md

 ThreeFold created a ThreeFold app, available for iOS and Android phones.
 This ThreeFold app, includes a ThreeFold wallet.

-> Currently the ThreeApp app only allows you to manage one single ThreeFold wallet at the same time, and only one wallet address.
+> Currently the ThreeFold app only allows you to manage one single ThreeFold wallet at the same time, and only one wallet address.

 Follow the steps below in order to setup your ThreeFold wallet, and receive and send your first ThreeFold tokens.